tymyrddin/purple/source/docs/adversarial-ai/arms-race.md

 ### Where the framework strains

-MAIM has attracted substantive critique, particularly from researchers at MIRI, that engages structural problems rather than surface objections.
+MAIM has attracted substantive critique, particularly from [researchers at MIRI](https://intelligence.org/2025/04/11/refining-maim-identifying-changes-required-to-meet-conditions-for-deterrence/) and [RAND](https://www.rand.org/pubs/commentary/2025/03/seeking-stability-in-the-competition-for-ai-advantage.html), that engages structural problems rather than surface objections.

 *Unclear red lines:* "Destabilising a rival's AI project" is not a threshold anyone can observe from outside.
 Automated